 In fact, as Chinese marketing expert Olivier has regularly pointed out; ‘It is not the biggest fish in China who survive.. but the fastest and most adaptable”.
 In the digital age, lower initial costs for market entry are required, and most businesses if they pursue an intelligent and comprehensive strategy will see a significant return on investment within a small number of years.

 Flexibility and adaption are the keys to success, rather than pumping money into expensive advertising focus on long terms sustainable strategies such as natural search optimization, social media, and forum reputation as well as PR and Chinese content.
 This pays dividends in the long run for a fraction of the cost of an expensive traditional media campaign, build traction online with a digital campaign first.

-We are a specialist Chinese digital agency that can be your partners in this market, with our wealth of experience in search engine optimization, social media marketing, forums, influencer posting, and e-reputation control we are perfectly placed to facilitate your success.
+We are a specialist Chinese digital agency that can be your partner in this market, with our wealth of experience in search engine optimization, social media marketing, forums, influencer posting, and e-reputation control we are perfectly placed to facilitate your success.